Mipsters/Tetris/README.md

 # Tetris

-a simple roject to learn about kotlin, javafx (tornadofx) and game programming
+a simple project to learn about kotlin, javafx (tornadofx) and game programming